Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Ion Trapping and Motion

 Because of the periodicity constraint of $v_{\omega}^{(j)}(t)$, we can expand the Bloch's function in terms of the Fourier series:

-Inserting Eq. \eqref{bloch_function_position} into Eq. \eqref{eq_mathieu_equation_ion}, we get a series of continued fractions, which can be used to relabel the ansatz into the more traditional form:
+Inserting Eq.~\eqref{bloch_function_position} into Eq.~\eqref{eq_mathieu_equation_ion}, we get a series of continued fractions, which can be used to relabel the ansatz into the more traditional form:

 with $\tilde{C}_{n, \omega}^{(j)} = AC_{2n, \omega}^{(j)}$, and $\left(\tilde{C}_{n, \omega}^{(j)}\right)^* = BC_{2n, \omega}^{(j)}$.
-We can use these coefficients to define the solution to the trapped-ion Mathieu equation in Eq. \eqref{eq_sol_motion} with the time analog of the Bloch function:
+We can use these coefficients to define the solution to the trapped-ion Mathieu equation in Eq.~\eqref{eq_sol_motion} with the time analog of the Bloch function:

-As shown in Eqs. \eqref{eq_bloch_sol} and \eqref{eq_u(xi)}, the two solutions have the same mathematical shape and can therefore be written using the same even and odd Mathieu functions $\mathcal{C}(a_x,q_x,\cdot)$ and $\mathcal{S}(a_x,q_x,\cdot)$:

-The definition of the function $u(\xi)$ in Eq. \eqref{eq_u(xi)} allows establishing a correspondence between the spatial Bloch wavefunction $\psi_{j}(w)=e^{i k w} v_j(w)\leftrightarrow e^{i\beta \xi}v(\xi)=u(\xi)$ with the temporal description of the ion motion.
+As shown in Eqs.~\eqref{eq_bloch_sol} and~\eqref{eq_u(xi)}, the two solutions have the same mathematical shape and can therefore be written using the same Mathieu functions.
+The definition of the function $u(\xi)$ in Eq.~\eqref{eq_u(xi)} allows establishing a correspondence between the spatial Bloch wavefunction $\psi_{j}(w)=e^{i k w} v_j(w)\leftrightarrow e^{i\beta \xi}v(\xi)=u(\xi)$ with the temporal description of the ion motion.
 The definition of the function $u(\xi)$ will be useful in the next section, where the quantization of ion motion is described.